 Cut salaries instead of laying off staff: Karnataka govt to IT firms

-Bengaluru, Apr 17: Karnataka has asked all Information Technology and allied companies to cut salaries instead o laying off employees during the coronavirus lockdown.
+Bengaluru, Apr 17: Karnataka has asked all Information Technology and allied companies to cut salaries instead of laying off employees during the coronavirus lockdown.

 Deputy Chief Minister, C N Ashwath Narayan held a video conference with industry leaders.
 Biocon CMD, Kiran Mazumdar Shaw and Infosys co-founder Kris Gopalkrishnan among others were part of the meeting.
 The Deputy CM took stock of the readiness for the NT/BT companies to resume operations after April 20.